Frederik Nielsen: Career

-Debut and early years
+2003-2010: ATP singles debut

-Nielsen made his ATP singles debut in Copenhagen, losing to Magnus Larsson in the first round d 6–1, 6–1.
-In 2003, he made his Davis Cup debut in the Europe/Africa Zone Group II tie against Tunisia at Hillerod, Denmark and defeated Malek Jaziri 6–1, 6–4 in the dead rubber, Denmark winning 4–1.
+Nielsen made his ATP singles debut in 2003 Copenhagen as a wildcard, losing to Magnus Larsson in the first round.
+He made his Davis Cup debut in the Europe/Africa Zone Group II tie against Tunisia at Hillerod, Denmark and defeated Malek Jaziri 6–1, 6–4 in the dead rubber, Denmark winning 4–1.
 Nielsen also won the singles title at the Futures event in Vietnam.

 In 2004, Nielsen teamed with countryman Rasmus Nørby to win 5 Futures doubles titles.
 Reached 1 Futures Singles final.
 He won 1 doubles Futures title and 2 titles in 4 Futures singles finals in 2005.
 In 2006, he won doubles title at 2 Challengers and 7 Futures.
 Also won 3 Futures singles titles.

 In 2007, Nielsen won doubles titles at 3 Challengers and Futures.
 2-time singles winner at Futures.
 In 2008, Nielsen won 2 doubles Challengers and 1 Futures, all three with different partners.
 In 2009, he won 3 Challengers tournaments in doubles and 1 Futures title in singles.

 In 2010, Nielsen won 2 Challengers and 3 Futures in Men's doubles.
 He also won singles Futures event in Italy.
 The following year, he won 5 Challengers doubles titles with 3 different partners; he was the finalist at 3 other events.

 2012: Wimbledon doubles champion

 Nielsen represented Denmark at the 2012 Hopman Cup alongside Caroline Wozniacki, but the pair could not get past the Group Stages.
 Nielsen had a 1–4 Win–loss record at the event, 1–1 in doubles and 0–3 in singles.
 He played much higher ranked opponents in Tomáš Berdych, Grigor Dimitrov and Mardy Fish.
 He managed to win 1 set against Fish but eventually lost 4–6, 7–6, 6–4.
-Nielsen and Wozniacki still managed to pull out the doubles match against Fish and Bethanie Mattek-Sands 7–5, 6-3 and won their only tie against USA.
+Nielsen and Wozniacki still managed to pull out the doubles match against Fish and Bethanie Mattek-Sands 7–5, 6–3 and won their only tie against USA.

 He then played at the Australian Open and qualified for the main draw at a Grand Slam for the first time but lost to Kevin Anderson 6–1, 6–2, 6–4 in the first round.
 In February, Nielsen was selected for the Davis Cup Europe/Africa Zone Group I tie against Slovenia, which Denmark lost 5–0.

 Nielsen had been friends with Jonny Marray since their early days on the senior tour, but had only played together twice before in 2006 and 2008.

-Playing doubles with Marray in June, their first pairing of the year, they reached the Nottingham Challenger finals, losing out to Treat Huey and Dominic Inglot in three tight sets 4–6, 7-6(9), 8-10.
-They compiled a 10-6 match record in 6 tournaments.
+Playing doubles with Marray in June, their first pairing of the year, they reached the Nottingham Challenger finals, losing out to Treat Huey and Dominic Inglot in three tight sets 4–6, 7–6(9), 8–10.
+They compiled a 10–6 match record in 6 tournaments.